pivotal-cf/pivnet-resource/README.md

 Downloads the provided product from Pivotal Network.
 Any EULAs must have already been signed.
-Due to caching, it is advisable to sign the EULAs before the first execution of `in` (i.e. the first `get` in the pipeline) as the resource will be cached and therefore signing the EULA will have no effect.
+Due to caching, it is advisable to sign the EULAs before the first execution of `in` (i.e. the first `get` in the pipeline) as the failed download of the resource will be cached and therefore retrospectively signing the EULA will have no effect.

 #### Parameters